How to Safely Detox From Methadone

 • Genetics: Some individuals have a genetic inclination toward addiction and may have family members who are in addiction recovery.

 • Environmental factors: The environment where methadone withdrawal happens is important.
-A supportive setting with medical professionals assisting the detox process and managing symptoms enhances the comfort and well-being of the person experiencing withdrawal.
+A supportive setting with medical professionals assisting in the detox process and managing symptoms enhances the comfort and well-being of the person experiencing withdrawal.
 A stressful and unsupportive environment exacerbates symptoms and increases the likelihood of relapse.

 • History of substance misuse: If a person has a history of misusing substances, the withdrawal process may be more complex.